harrycresswell/harry/content/notes/accessing-data-attributes-with-dataset.md

 title: "Accessing HTML data attributes in JavaScript with dataSet"
 date: 2021-02-24T10:15:48Z
 draft: false
 description: "You can easily add custom data to any HTML element using custom data attributes.
-By how do you access those attributes using JavaScript?"
+But how do you access those attributes using JavaScript?"
 slug: "accessing-data-attributes-with-dataset"
 tags: ["JavaScript"]
 syndicate: "false"